-Connecting data sources can unify your operations, but the process is often fraught with challenges.
+Connecting data sources will unify your operations, but the process can often be challenging.

-We specialise in integrating Dynamics 365, web portals, SQL databases, finance systems, etc. Our solutions also integrate with service providers including D&B, PayPal, Stripe, DAVIS, and Creditsafe.
+We specialise in integrating Dynamics 365, web portals, SQL databases, finance systems and other data sources.
+For example, our solutions have included integrations with diverse service providers such as D&B, PayPal, Stripe, DAVIS, and Creditsafe.

-Power Automate provides over 1000 certified connectors to simplify integrations, but some situations require a bespoke approach.
-This article highlights eight questions to help you develop a resilient, unified data source, ensuring streamlined processes and better decision-making.
+Power Automate provides over 1000 prebuilt connectors to simplify integrations, but some requirements demand a bespoke approach.
+This article highlights eight questions to help you develop a resilient, unified data source that streamlines your processes and reduces operational costs.

 1. What is your data integration goal?

 Are you seeking to achieve real-time data sharing across departments?
 Is the aim to consolidate data from disparate sources to create a unified view?
-Or perhaps, are you looking to modernise specific business processes with integrated and accessible information?
+Or perhaps, you are looking to modernise specific processes with integrated data.

-Clearly articulating your goals at the outset is crucial to scope your project appropriately.
-Like any project, having a clearly defined goal will serve as a strategic guide and provide clarity throughout.
+Clearly articulating your goals at the outset is crucial define your project scope.
+Like any project, having a clearly defined goal will serve as a north star and provide clarity throughout.

 Do you need data to move from one system to another in a single path?
 This unidirectional flow often suits situations where fresh data is fed into Microsoft Dataverse, the central repository for Dynamics 365 and Power Apps.